 This research seeks to elucidate the manner in which partial knowledge may suffice to inform safe, convergent, reactive navigation in geometrically more interesting environments.
 Recent developments in semantic SLAM and object pose and triangular mesh extraction using convolutional neural net architectures now provide an avenue for incorporating partial prior knowledge within a deterministic framework well suited to our vector field planning methods.

 In our work, we assume a catalogue of known shapes that can be recognized and localized online by a limited range onboard sensor.
-These ingredients suggest a representation of the environment taking the form of a “multi-layer” triple of topological spaces whose realtime interaction can be exploited to integrate geometrically naive sensor driven methods with offline memorized geometry sensitive methods.
-We generate a realtime smooth change of coordinates (i.e., a diffeomorphism) of the mapped layer of the environment into a topologically equivalent but geometrically more favorable model layer relative to which simple sensor-based methods can be directly applied.
-We prove that the conjugate vector field defined by pulling back the reactive model space planner through this diffeomorphism induces a vector field on the robot’s physical configuration space that inherits the same formal guarantees of obstacle avoidance and convergence.
+We solve the navigation problem by interpolating a sequence of spaces between the physical and a topologically equivalent but geometrically simple model space, and we prove that the conjugate vector field defined by pulling back the reactive model space planner through this diffeomorphism induces a vector field on the robot’s physical configuration space that inherits the same formal guarantees of obstacle avoidance and convergence.

-We also extend the construction to the case of a differential drive robot, by pulling back the extended field over planar rigid transformations through a suitable polar coordinate transformation of the tangent lift of our original planar diffeomorphism and demonstrate, once again, that the physical differential drive robot inherits the same obstacle avoidance and convergence properties as those guaranteed for the geometrically simple model robot.
-Finally, to better support online implementation of these constructions, we adopt modular methods for implicit descriptions of geometric shape.
+We also extend the construction to the case of a differential drive robot, by pulling back the extended field over planar rigid transformations through a suitable polar coordinate transformation of the tangent lift of our original planar diffeomorphism and demonstrate, once again, that the physical differential drive robot inherits the same obstacle avoidance and convergence properties as those guaranteed for the fully actuated robot.
+To better support online implementation of these constructions, we adopt modular methods for implicit descriptions of geometric shape.